-When we asked our Airbnb host how to get to Teotihuacan independently by public transport, he looked at us slightly strangely before telling us that we would be much better going on a Teotihuacan tour.
+When we asked our Airbnb host how to get to Teotihuacan from Mexico City by bus, his reaction was unexpected.
+He looked at us slightly strangely before stating that we’d be better going on a Teotihuacan tour.

-After doing a bit of research and piecing together some of the information we’d read, we got there with absolutely no problems and found it both simple, and far cheaper than booking onto a tour.
+After doing a bit of research and piecing together some of the information we’d read, we got there with absolutely no problems.
+Getting to Teotihuacan from Mexico City by bus was both simple, and far cheaper than booking onto a tour.

 Pin Me For Later…

 How to Get to Teotihuacan From Mexico City by Bus

 Your first step in getting to Teotihuacan from Mexico City is to head to Autobuses del Norte metro station.
 It’s on the Yellow Line 5 towards the north of the metro map as you look at it.

 The metro system in Mexico City is convenient, efficient and extremely cheap.
 At only $5 MXN pesos (around £0.22 GBP or $0.28 USD) per journey it’s well worth getting acquainted with.

 Lots of people told us to be careful on the metro because there are pickpockets and it gets extremely busy.
 This was good advice, but certainly not a reason to be put off using it.